oricis/notes/contents/lamp/lamp-settings.md

 > Sólo hay una alternativa en el grupo de enlaces php (provee /usr/bin/php): /usr/bin/php8.1
 > Nada que configurar.

+If several PHP versions are available choose one (this will use on the CLI) To enable the same version for Apache|Nginx, f.e.
+PHP 8.1:

+    sudo a2dismod php7.4
+    sudo a2enmod php8.1
+    sudo systemctl restart apache2

 [ᐱ Top index](./lamp-settings.md#top-index)

 ***